usnistgov/800-63-3/sp800-63b/cover.md

 {::comment}

-**Comments on this publication may be submitted to eauth-comments@nist.gov
+**Comments on this publication may be submitted to dig-comments@nist.gov
 Public comment period: Month Day, YYYY through Month Day, YYYY**
 All comments are subject to release under the Freedom of Information Act (FOIA).

 National Institute of Standards and Technology
 Attn: Computer Security Division, Information Technology Laboratory
 100 Bureau Drive (Mail Stop 8930) Gaithersburg, MD 20899-8930
-Email: <eauth-comment@nist.gov>
+Email: <dig-comments@nist.gov>

 {:/comment}